 It is also possible to vary the balance point of the profile, which is the center of the radius.
 This may also be referred to as the pitch or pivot point.
 A neutral balance point is the center of the blade.
 This can be moved forward or backward to adjust the skating posture.
 A forward balance point will generally help with acceleration at the expense of balance, with a backward balance point achieving the opposite.

-Most of us never explore our blade profile.
+Most of us never explore our blade profile (mainly because we are mostly 3rd line hockey players).
 We stick with it as shipped, often an eleven foot radius with a neutral balance point.
 While this is perfectly fine for most people, customizing this can help to improve your skating by highlighting your strengths.
 A forward may want a smaller radius with a forward balance point to improve speed and maneuverability.
 A defensive player may want a larger radius for more stability.
 Having less of the blade on the ice improves your agility by creating less resistance to movement.

 To have this adjusted, find a quality skate or pro shop that can help analyze your stride and then do the work on the blade.
 You don’t want to do this too often, as grinding a new profile into the blade is obviously going to reduce the life of the steel because it involves grinding.
 Periodic touching up of the original profile is not as intrusive and should be done.